 Layout Ideas for an Open-Concept Studio Apartment

 Designing an open-concept studio?
-Explore two ways we designed this space—one as an open live-work-sleep space, and another as a divided studio layout.Explore The Layouts
+Common in major cities like New York and San Francisco, click below to explore two ways we designed this space—one as an open live-work-sleep space, and another as a divided studio layout.Explore The Layouts

 Layout Ideas for an L-Shaped Studio Apartment